Effect-TS/effect/packages/platform/README.md

 ### Decoding Data with Schemas

 A common use case when fetching data is to validate the received format.
-For this purpose, the `HttpClient` module is integrated with `@effect/schema`.
+For this purpose, the `HttpClientResponse` module is integrated with `@effect/schema`.

 ```ts
 import {